Mekhlabhishek/Test1/book/chapter-06.md

 });
 ```

-Now check if your test cases are running correctly using `npm run test`.
+Now check if your test cases are running correctly using `npm test`.
 You will see all test cases are passing.

 _Getting timeout exception?
 Increase timeout in mochaOpts in config file by adding the parameter `timeout: 99999` for now, but this is not a right way, for the time being we are using that._